rxio0223/Creative_Coding_Major_Project_rxio0223/README.md

 https://genekogan.com/code/p5js-perlin-noise/

 I added multi-layer noise mixing and multi-curve generation on this basis, expanding from a simple example to a complete wind line animation system.

+---

+## 3. AI Appendix

+This appendix summarises the key conversation with ChatGPT regarding the issue where apples stopped falling after I redesigned the background.
+It highlights the problem, the analysis process, and how AI supported the debugging.

+### Q1 — Why did apples stop falling after the background change?

+After replacing the original stripe background with a dynamic “cloud + dust + wind” effect, the apples suddenly stopped falling.
+Although the apple code was unchanged, the animation no longer behaved as expected.

+**ChatGPT’s analysis:**
+The apple system relies on a frame-based timer: this.timer++;
+if (this.timer > 120) ...

+Under normal conditions, 120 frames ≈ 2 seconds.
+However, the new background introduced heavy noise sampling and multiple wind layers, causing the FPS to drop from 60 to around 1–3.

+With such low FPS, “120 frames” no longer equals 2 seconds but tens of seconds, making it appear as if apples never fall.

+ChatGPT identified the root cause as excessive background rendering causing FPS collapse, which in turn prevented the timer from progressing normally.

+### Q2 — How to fix the issue without modifying the tree or apple logic?

+ChatGPT suggested several optimisation steps:

+- Reduce cloud density (step 2 → 5)
+- Reduce wind layers (150 → 40)
+- Reduce the number of dust particles

+These adjustments significantly lowered background computation while preserving the overall aesthetic.

+### Result

+With ChatGPT’s assistance, the FPS returned to a normal level, the apple falling–landing–reset cycle worked again, and the original artistic intention and visual style were fully preserved.